Your Study Routine

 The key factor determining how fast you learn your language is time.
 If you want to improve quickly, aim to spend as much time as possible learning.
 The more the better.
 It is far more important than having the perfect technique or using the perfect resource.

 To help build your time with the language, it is important to study every day.
 Ideally, commit to study at least an hour per day.
-There is no maximum—the more you can commit each day, the faster you will progress.
+Beyond an amount that interferes with maintaining a healthy lifestyle, there is no maximum—the more time you can commit each day, the faster you will progress.

 When to spend your time